 There are tons of blogs and consumer websites out there where people have been writing about their experiences for years with Zyrtec and the withdrawal of it.
 One such site is Consumer Affairs.
 It has over 337 complaints about Zyrtec from users and averages a less than 2 star rating out of 5 (193 of the reviews are 1 star).

 There are many, many other personal accounts.
 Simply type Zyrtec and itching or Zyrtec withdrawal into any search engine.
-You will be amazed at the number of stories that pop up.
+It’s amazing the number of stories that pop up.

 Surprisingly, you won’t find anything about these symptoms on the manufacturer or brand websites.
 Despite several people stating they’ve contacted the company about their itching, it is still not listed as a symptom of stopping the drug.
 I’ve seen lots of instances in which people have been told that it’s “not possible” to have a withdrawal from an antihistamine.
 I’ll leave that up to you to decide.